QTechTheory/VQD/README.md

 Once you've run the notebooks, you should have generated outcomes.
 To verify the accuracy of your results, compare your outcomes with those depicted in the corresponding PDF file, which is included in each folder.

-By following these steps, you'll get a feeling on how various quantum devices operate, as each device type has unique capabilities and requirements.
+By following these steps, you'll get a feeling of how various quantum devices operate, as each device type has unique capabilities and requirements.

 ## General usage

 The **VQD** functionalities are neatly packaged within the `vqd.wl` file, where you can instantiate virtual quantum devices.
-As it is build atop **QuESTlink**, one must first load the **QuESTlink** package.
+As it is built atop **QuESTlink**, one must first load the **QuESTlink** package.

 Here's how you can do this in Mathematica: